bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
-* Fix wrong double quote in "Catherine vaut bien une messe"
+* See if other projects need smart quote fix
 * Audit M

 # Tomorrow todo